nyu-big-data/final-project-group_27/code/README.md

-# Coding Folder
+# Coding README

-This folder should be used to store various libraries of code we develop for this project.
-We should use an object oriented approach to keep our code tidy, efficient, and debbugable.

 ## Getting Started

 Firstly, make sure to run `source setup.sh` in the HPC terminal.
 Secondly, make sure you have the datasets saved in your `hdfs` filesystem.
 They must follow this naming convention: `<dataset_size>-<file_name>.csv`.
 For example: `large-movies.csv`.
 If they're not named this way, the scripts won't be able to find them.
-Similarly, if you need to access the Training/Validation/Test splits in your `hdfs` filesystem, they are named with the following convention: `<dataset_size>-<name_of_set>` For example, `small-train.csv`.
+Similarly, if you need to access the Validation/Test splits in your `hdfs` filesystem, they are named with the following convention: `<dataset_size>-<name_of_set>` For example, `small-train.csv`.
+Training is named differently depending on model type, for example `"als-small-train.csv"`.

 ## How to execute make_train_val_test_splits.py

-> spark-submit --conf spark.dynamicAllocation.enabled=true --conf spark.shuffle.service.enabled=false --conf spark.dynamicAllocation.shuffleTracking.enabled=true make_train_val_test_splits.py `dataset_size`
+> spark-submit --conf spark.dynamicAllocation.enabled=true --conf spark.shuffle.service.enabled=false --conf spark.dynamicAllocation.shuffleTracking.enabled=true make_train_val_test_splits.py `dataset_size` `model_type`

 For example:

 > spark-submit --conf spark.dynamicAllocation.enabled=true --conf spark.shuffle.service.enabled=false --conf spark.dynamicAllocation.shuffleTracking.enabled=true make_train_val_test_splits.py small

-Make sure the param dict is in single quotes.

 ## How to execute run_model.py in the cluster